-- 20.1 Each licensed home nursing care provider or home care provider shall maintain an office(s) located in this state with adequate space and equipment to accommodate staff personnel to carry out their professional and administrative responsibilities in an efficient manner within a safe environment. - 20.2 Adequate space shall be provided for the storage and maintenance of equipment, supplies and records necessary for patient care services and for the operation of the agency. - 20.3 All equipment and furnishings shall be maintained in good condition, properly functioning and replaced as necessary. - 20.4 Each agency shall maintain an effective telephone communication system accessible to patients and personnel on a twenty-four (24) hour basis, seven (7) days a week, in accordance with section 11.1 herein.
+- 20.1 Each licensed home nursing care provider or home care provider shall maintain an office(s) located in Rhode Island with adequate space and equipment to accommodate staff personnel to carry out their professional and administrative responsibilities in an efficient manner within a safe environment. - 20.2 Adequate space shall be provided for the storage and maintenance of equipment, supplies and records necessary for patient care services and for the operation of the home nursing care provider or home care provider. - 20.3 All equipment and furnishings shall be maintained in good condition, properly functioning and replaced as necessary. - 20.4 Each home nursing care provider or home care provider shall maintain an effective telephone communication system accessible to patients and personnel on a twenty-four (24) hour basis, seven (7) days a week, in accordance with §11.1 of these Regulations.